 One reason someone might take a DNA test is to find biological parents, especially if the person has been unable to do so through adoption or other records.
 The DNA test results include a list of DNA matches from the testing service’s database, and one of those matches just might be a biological parent.

 However, there are many people in the world who haven’t taken a DNA test.
 Those people won’t show up on any database.
-Is it still possible to locate your birth parents if they haven’t taken a DNA test?
+Is it still possible to find your biological father or mother if they haven’t taken a DNA test?

 The answer is yes.
-In this article, we will show you how you might be able to locate your birth parents using a combination of your DNA results, family trees, and a little bit of sleuthing — with real-life examples from MyHeritage users who found their birth parents using these techniques.
+In this article, we will show you how to find biological parents using a combination of your DNA results, family trees, and a little bit of sleuthing — with real-life examples from MyHeritage users who found their birth parents using these techniques.

 Contact your closest DNA Match